eudoxia0/eudoxia0.github.io/article/_posts/2023-05-30-language-pragmatics.md

 A consequence of this is that anything that touches a `QuerySet` can kick off database access.
-There is no requirement that database access be centralized---in a [DAO][dao] class, for example---and so because of the pressures of expedience database queries anneal, one temporary hack at a time, across the entire codebase.
+There is no requirement that database access be centralized---in a [DAO][dao] class, for example---and so because of the pressures of expedience database queries crawl, hack after hack, like hydrogen molecules through the interstitial spaces of a crystal, over the entire codebase.

 [dao]: https://en.wikipedia.org/wiki/Data_access_object